peter-kal/passie/README.md

 - Make an icon (done)
 - make a .desktop file(done)
 - improve snap(done)
+- set limits to the number of characters(done)
+- made the window minimizable (done)
-- Publish on Snap Store(working on it)
+- Publish on Snap Store(done)